-This motherboard has two system cooling fan headers (Fan 3/Fan 4) on the motherboard.
-These 4-pin fans headers are backward compatible with the traditional 3-pin fans.
+This motherboard has six system/CPU fan headers (Fan 1-Fan 4, Fan A and Fan B) on the motherboard.
+All these 4-pin fans headers are backward compatible with the traditional 3-pin fans.
 However, fan speed control is available for 4-pin fans only.
-The fan speeds are controlled by Thermal Management via the IPMI 2.0 interface.
+The fan speeds are controlled by Thermal Management via IPMI 2.0 interface.
 See the table on the right for pin definitions.